-The MAC Bookstore is a convenient campus source for academically-priced computers, printers, computer reference titles, collegiate reference titles, new releases, children's books, MAC imprinted clothing and merchandise, and gifts for all occasions and seasons.
+The MAC Bookstore is a convenient campus source for academically-priced computers, computer references titles, collegiate reference titles, new releases, children's books, MAC imprinted clothing and merchandise, and gifts for all occasions and seasons.
 The bookstore also offers a complete line of school supplies, study materials, cards, and backpacks.
 The store can generally get any U.S. book in print and will special-order any book.

-Textbook Refunds: In the event you need to return a textbook to the bookstore, please follow these guidelines for a refund: Keep your receipt.
+In the event you need to return a textbook to the bookstore, please follow these guidelines for a refund: Keep your receipt.
 It is required for a refund.
 Do not write in your textbook until you are sure you will keep it.
 New books must be in the same condition as when purchased.
 Used books must be in resalable condition.
-For the fall/spring terms, you may return your books within five days from the first day of classes or two days purchased thereafter.
-For the summer term, books must be returned within five days from the first day of classes or two days purchased thereafter.
+For the Fall/Spring terms, you may return your books within five days from the first day of classes or two days purchased thereafter.
+For the Summer term, books must be returned within five days from the first days of classes or two days purchased thereafter.
 The bookstore will buy back textbooks at current market value during finals week.

-Bookstore Hours: Fall/Spring Semesters: Monday-Thursday, 8 a.m. - 5:30 p.m.; Fridays, 8 a.m. - 4 p.m.; Summer Semester: Monday-Friday, 8 a.m. - 3 p.m.
+Hours - Fall/Spring Semesters: Monday-Thursday, 8 a.m. - 5:30 p.m.; Fridays, 8 a.m. - 4 p.m.; Summer Semester: Monday-Friday, 8 a.m. - 3 p.m.
+Phone - (573) 518-2106